natefinch/npf/content/code/deputy.md

 +++

-deputy is a go package that adds smarts on top of os/exec
+Deputy is a go package that adds smarts on top of os/exec.

 ![deputy-sm](https://cloud.githubusercontent.com/assets/3185864/8237448/6bc30102-15bd-11e5-9e87-6423197a73d6.jpg)